AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="fetch_url"></a>
 ##8.2 Authorization Token Fetch URL
 ###8.2.1 Overview
 The LMS MUST include the <strong><em>fetch</em></strong> name/value pair in the launch URL.
 The AU MUST make an HTTP POST to the <strong><em>fetch</em></strong> URL to retrieve an authorization token.
-Please note than an HTTP GET is not allowed in order to prevent caching of the request.
+Note than an HTTP GET is not allowed in order to prevent caching of the request.

-The <strong><em>fetch</em></strong> URL MUST return a JSON structure using a content-type of "application/json".
+The <strong><em>fetch</em></strong> URL MUST return a JSON structure using a Content-Type of "application/json".
 An example JSON structure is shown below:
 ```javascript
 {
   "auth-token": "QWxhZGRpbjpvcGVuIHNlc2FtZQ=="